How Does an Art Living Scam Work?

 - :You art is one of a kind and I would like to buy them all from you”.

-Below, I will talk some more on how to recognize and avoid these scam calls.
+Below, I will talk some more about how to recognize and avoid these scam calls.

 How to Recognize an Art Scam